BenPski/RodDynamics/Tutorial/tutorial.md

 Looks to generalize the material and geometric properties of a rod.
 Implements a general interface for arbitrary geometries and materials and shows simple ones.

+## Quaternions

+Switches the rotation representation to quaternions to avoid the the matrix exponential to improve computation speed.

 # Example

 Goes through an example for the simulation.